 Simran Sandhu is a Program Manager for SALUS at the Los Angeles Homeland Security Advisory Council (HSAC).
 She works to identify opportunities to enhance SALUS given user feedback, evolving technology, and HSAC goals.
-She provides program management support to ensure all development projects and SALUS implementation are coordinated and completed successfully.
+Specifically, she initiates and manages the implementation strategy for SALUS, including identifying and defining use cases and workflows.
+She coordinates and tracks the SALUS onboarding process by setting clear deadlines, communicates with partners and internal team members, and tracks progress on configurations.
+She meets with partners regularly to identify specific requirements for their SALUS implementation, including opportunities for customization.
+Overall, Simran provides program management support to ensure all development projects and SALUS implementation are coordinated and completed successfully.

 Simran previously served as an Emergency Management Specialist at Loyola Marymount University (LMU) where she assisted in the development, planning, implementation, and maintenance of the university’s emergency management programs.
 She provided educational presentations, technical assistance, and consultation to the campus community and LMU partners on emergency management principles that included preparedness, personal safety, resilience, continuity of operations, and mitigation strategies.